 Some of the biggest names in Business, VC funding, Sports, and Entertainment read this column.
 Is there a person in the world, or in the US whom you would love to have a private breakfast or lunch with, and why?
 He or she might see this. 🙂

-I would love to have lunch with Julia Roberts, Brad Pitt, and or George Clooney.
-I admire their struggles coming from grass roots acting career and then taking over the industry and actors and producers.
+I would love to have lunch with Julia Roberts, Brad Pitt and/or George Clooney.
+I admire their struggles coming from grass roots acting careers and then taking over the industry as actors and producers.